 Whatever your case may be, if you are going to be attempting to adopt a child from another country, you should work with someone who knows how to navigate the ever-changing landscape of international adoption.

-Please contact the Ranchod Law Group with offices in San Francisco, San Jose Bay Area and Sacramento California, if you have any questions regarding intercountry adoption or immigration law.
-To schedule a consultation contact us at 415-986-6186 or at email@example.com.
+Contact the Ranchod Law Group in Sacramento or Stockton.
+If you have any questions regarding intercountry adoption or immigration law.
+To schedule a consultation contact us at (916) 613-3553 or at firstname.lastname@example.org.